marteinn/Lua-To-Python/README.md

 # Lua to Python

-This is a project where I attempt to convert Lua to Python, by transforming Lua into Python AST and the running it.
+This is a project where I attempt to convert Lua to Python, by transforming Lua into Python AST and then running it.

-Its only for getting to know the Python AST so please dont do anything serious with it.

 ## Current status
 - Variable assignments, basic datatypes and comparisons, if statements, while loops and functions are working.